We've just opened a new espresso bar LOKA in the Masaryčka building. Stop by for coffee and much more!

 For us all the coffees from Imbachi family have the typical flavour profile of the best Huila coffees.
 Aroma is dominated by tropical fruits, plums and panela.
 In flavor, expect thick and deep notes of chocolate covered raising, plums and nuts.
 This is a complex and universal coffee.
 You can brew it using almost any method.

-After collecting and pulping freshly picked cherries, they are fermented (without water) for approx. 16-24 hours.
+After collecting and pulping freshly picked cherries (either caturra, castillo, pink bourbon or geisha), they are fermented (without water) for approx. 16-24 hours.
 Previously, Carlos was drying his coffee on the traditional Casas Heldas - moveable roof patios.
 Basically the whole roof of the house slides over to uncover the patio.
 Once it starts raining, roof is moved back to cover the beans.
 Nowadays, this system has been replaced by drying houses (“secaderos”), which provide better air circulation and more even drying conditions.

 Coffee Subscription